 Image: Graphic Mama

 Additionally, these types of illustrations offer a more genial and lighthearted approach.
 This can attract more audiences due to its welcoming and funny nature.
-Custom mascots or characters are also considered as cartoon illustrations.
+Custom mascots or characters are also considered cartoon illustrations.
 While these are sometimes used on children’s literary pieces, cartoon illustrations can also be applied in your marketing campaigns.

 9. Fashion illustrations